 The Commissioners of Churchill County established the Yucca Mountain Oversight Program's who's primary goal is to focus the limited resources funded to the affected units of government on:

-Churchill County has investigated potential social and economic impacts associated with the repository program.
+Churchill County has investigated potential social and economic impacts associated with the proposed Yucca Mountain Nuclear Waste Project.
 Potential fiscal impacts including impacts to local government revenue sources, and property values have been identified and analyzed for each year.
-The current update can be accessed here (Churchill County Baseline Report update 2011).
+The current update can be accessed here (Churchill County Baseline Report update 2015).
 Other studies conducted through the program can be found on our Publications page.
 The County will continue to monitor risk related behavior, its affects on tourism, and the associated economic and fiscal impacts.

 On March 5th, 2010 Department of Energy (DOE) filed a motion with the Nuclear Regulatory Commission (NRC) to withdraw the application to build and operate Yucca Mountain.